top of page

 Anna

 The kids aren't the only ones who have ushered in changes around the farm.
 Kathy has enjoyed tending her growing herd of Shetland sheep and in her spare time, which is sparse indeed, turns their wool into yarn, knit and felt products found in the store.
 She also enjoys developing and testing ( and tasting) new ice cream recipes.
-The cow side of the farm has also seen some major changes in the last few years.
-After 34 years of milking cows morning and evening, Dave and Kathy invested in a robotic milking machine, which has changed their routines a fair bit.
-Dave spends more time cleaning the barn so our cows stay clean and comfortable and Kathy spends her time cleaning the robot and feeding the calves.
-They both spend a goodly amount of time making sure the robot is working properly.

 Even though much has changed around the farm, a few things stay the same.
 We still love waking up to fresh country air and the sound of animals stirring about.
 We love taking care of the land, that in turn takes care of us.
 We also love that our lives include animals of all shapes and sizes, from Miss Piddles, the pet sheep, to the cows, who have weathered the changes with us, our farm wouldn't be complete without them.
 While some changes have been very hard, others encourage us and bring us hope.
 The farm store has allowed us to get to know the people who benefit from our work and we love sharing the fruits of our labor with all the visitors to our store and the wonderful folk who find us at the various local farmer's markets.
 We would love for you to join our little community of farm friends!
 Please stop by the store and say "Hello!", wave to our goats, and share a bit of ice cream with us!